 Communication with Parents:

 Parents love to know what is happening in their child’s classroom.
 Many of them have not had experience with a flexible seating classroom, so it is important to answer questions from the very start of the year.
 I sent home a letter to parents when all of our flexible seating options started arriving.
 I also created little “oops” notes to send home if students used their flexible seating option inappropriately.
 This continuous communication helps parents feel more at ease knowing that the classroom is still managed and an appropriate learning environment for their child.
 Students also signed a contract for flexible seating at the beginning of the year.
 A copy of this contract was sent home for parents too!

 This goes without saying, but I think it’s still important to mention.
 You need to be flexible with flexible seating.
 The procedures, layout, rules, etc. cannot be steadfast.
 About midway through the year, I realized that our flexible seating needed a refresh.
 Students were distracted, behaviors were unusual (and increasing), and our room felt a little chaotic.
 We held a classroom meeting to discuss feelings/thoughts and I was amazed at what my students shared.
 We made a new plan for our layout (to be sure that no backs were to the front of the room) and changed a few procedures.
 Everything has been going so much better since that conversation.

 Kids truly have great ideas, we just have to give them a chance to share them!
 I have learned so much during my first year with flexible seating.
 More importantly, I am so glad that I decided to jump on the flexible seating train and transform our learning environment!

 I put together a free resource full of the materials shared in this blog post to make the transition to flexible seating just a bit easier for you!
 Click HERE to download.

 Do you have any questions about flexible seating?
 What are your students’ favorite flexible seating options?
-I love to hear about new ideas to integrate into our room!
+I would love to hear about new ideas to integrate into our room!